ctoogood/johndory/src/posts/waas.md

 ---
-title: "Waas Bakery"
+title: Waas Bakery
-slug: "/waas-bakery"
+slug: /waas-bakery
-date: "2016-02-09"
+date: '2016-02-09'
-featuredImage: "/images/waas-bakery-scene-42.jpg"
+featuredImage: /images/waas-bakery-scene-42.jpg
 ---

-#A bakery on the westside of the Shetland Islands delivering a fantastic range of freshly baked breads, cakes, biscuits and pastries.
+\#A bakery on the westside of the Shetland Islands delivering a fantastic range of freshly baked breads, cakes, biscuits and pastries.

 I arrived at the bakery at around 3am.
 It had been a challenge to negotiate the winding single track road to Walls on such a bitterly cold & snowy February morning.
 A warm glowing light radiated from the bakery windows - work must have already begun.